-If your predilection is to dip in and out of books, to quickly find the topic you are interested in and disregard the rest, then you might be pleased to know that Chapters 4, 5, 6 and 7 can be read independently and non-sequentially.
-However, I would also recommend that at some point you take the time to read Chapters 1, 2 and 3, as they provide an in depth insight into the complexity approach that informs the practice/ways of working explored in the(se) later chapters.
+If your predilection is to dip in and out of books, to quickly find the topic you are interested in and disregard the rest, then you might be pleased to know that Chapters 4-7 can be read independently and non-sequentially.
+However, I would also recommend that at some point, you take the time to read Chapters 1-3, as they provide an in-depth insight into the complexity approach that informs the practice/ ways of working explored in later chapters.